Techtonica/curriculum/projects/final-project/README.md

 **Libraries & Frameworks**

 - [ ] React
-- [ ] Bootstrap or other CSS library
+- [ ] CSS
 - [ ] Express
 - [ ] Node
 - [ ] PostgreSQL
 - [ ] Any additional **electives** you completed that make sense to include.
-If it replaces some of the above requirements, be clear in your proposal and planning that this is the case.
+If it replaces some of the above requirements, be clear in your proposal and planning that this is the case (i.e. using a CSS Framework instead of building your own custom rules).

 **Other**